horrokotoj/Gengar/.github/pull_request_template.md

 - [ ] Added tests with new implementations
 - [ ] Proposed code has no tests yet
-- [ ] Tag has been pushed since commit was breaking (Tags are used to backtrack commits)

 # Reviewer 1